ARPOISE/ARpoise/unity/AndroidArvosU2018_3/Readme.md

 ## Functionality
 - Connects to the ARpoise-Directory front-end and supplies the location of the user's device.

-- **AR-vos** currently only has one default layer shown everywhere in the world.
+- Receives the response from the ARpoise-Directory service.

+- If there are two or more layers available at the user's location, the list of layers is shown to the user in order for the user to select a layer to be shown.

+- If there is exactly one layer, this layer is selected, or if there is no layer at all, a default layer is selected.

-- Downloads the list of **POI**s of the default layer.
+- Connects to the porpoise service of the selected layer and downloads the list of **POI**s of the layer.

+- The **AR-vos** -Android- app can handle image trigger based layers and geolocative layers.

+- If a geolocative layer is selected, the app downloads the Unity asset bundle of each **POI** of the layer and loads the **POI**'s Unity prefab from the asset bundle.

-- Downloads the trigger image for each **POI** and registers the image with Android's ARCore as image trigger.
+- For image trigger based layers, the app downloads the trigger image for each **POI** and registers the image with Android's ARCore as image trigger.

 - Downloads the Unity asset bundle of each **POI** of the layer and loads the **POI**'s Unity prefab from the asset bundle.